LGI Core Faculty

-The unusual pace of work at the institute is made possible by the total immersion and total dedication on the part of both students and faculty.
+The unusual pace of work at the Latin/Greek Institute is made possible by the total immersion experience and the complete attention and dedication on the part of both students and faculty.

 All programs are team-taught by experienced instructors, with hourly rotation of staff providing for exposure to a variety of approaches.
 In addition to our low student-faculty ratio, each student benefits from an assigned adviser and unparalleled access to our entire staff.
 The principles of team-teaching, individualized instruction, and a very carefully developed structure are some of the major ingredients that have made the programs so successful.
 The Latin/Greek Institute provides a unique and exciting intellectual environment for all its participants.